MaartenGr/BERTopic/README.md

 topic_model = BERTopic(representation_model=representation_model)
 ```

-> 🔥 **Tip**
-> Instead of iterating over all of these different topic representations, you can model them simultaneously with [multi-aspect topic representations](https://maartengr.github.io/BERTopic/getting_started/multiaspect/multiaspect.html) in BERTopic.
+**`🔥 Tip`**: Instead of iterating over all of these different topic representations, you can model them simultaneously with [multi-aspect topic representations](https://maartengr.github.io/BERTopic/getting_started/multiaspect/multiaspect.html) in BERTopic.

 ## Visualizations